Home » Where I’ve Been » Kelowna Travel Map: Okanagan Routes, Bridges and Arrival Logistics

 Summary

 This page provides a geographic roadmap of the Okanagan Valley, emphasizing the vital Highway 97 connections, flight options, and bridge logistics of Kelowna.
-Use this map to navigate the vineyard-lined hillsides and mountain passes with the confidence of a local.
+Use this map to navigate the vineyard-lined hillsides and mountain passes with a clearer sense of how the valley actually works.

 Subscribe to get the latest posts sent to your email.